-I was almost horrified at the pace of it actually, it was far too fast, far faster than I really wanted to do.– Snell after breaking world record for 1/2 mile in Christchurch 1962
+I was almost horrified at the pace of it actually, it was far too fast — far faster than I really wanted to do.– Peter Snell after breaking the world record for the half mile in Christchurch, on 3 February 1962

 Archives New Zealand copy reference AAPG W3606/1434